Il Capo dei Capi: Sixth episode (1988-1993)

 Biagio Schirò is seriously injured due to the shooting with Leoluca Bagarella and Vito Maranza.
 He is taken to the hospital and fortunately he is saved, but remains lame in one leg.
 Totò Riina is nervous because he has been sentenced to life in prison.
 Ignazio Salvo reassures Toto by telling him that the sentence will be changed in the Court of Cassation.
-Totò orders Luchino to follow Ignazio Salvo.
+Totò orders Luchino and Giovanni Brusca to follow Ignazio Salvo.

 For the title of head of the education office in Palermo there are two candidates: Giovanni Falcone and Antonino Meli.
 Falcone's appointment seems obvious but the role is instead entrusted to Meli.
 Riina orders the murder of Falcone to Pino Scarpuzzedda and Luchino.
 Pino organizes an attack on the judge's house at the sea in Addaura, near Mondello, but fails.
 In the following days Scarpuzzedda, now become quite powerful, with his swaggering air, performs two robberies in the area of the boss Pietro Aglieri, one in a jewelry store and the other at Banco di Sicilia.
 U Curtu had him strangled by his own colleagues (Antonino Madonia, Filippo Marchese, Antonino Marchese, Pino Marchese, Gaetano Carollo, Giuseppe Lucchese and Giuseppe Giacomo Gambino), with whom he carried out the bank robbery and the failed attack on Falcone.